mlytics/mly-stream-sdk-guide/Web SDK/Introduction.md

 > </script>
 > ```
 >
-> When using Mlytics SDK, you can pass the same options and obtain `video.js` instance by calling `.player` after initialization:
+> When using Mlytics SDK, you can pass the same options and obtain the `video.js` instance by calling `.player` after initialization:
 >
 > ```html
 > <video id="my-player"></video>